Important J-2 Visa Information for Dependents |Applying for the Visa |Important Documents |Insurance Info |Frequently Asked Questions

 - Keep your DS-2019 Form with your passport at all times and in a safe place.

 - Ensure your visa is a multiple entry, “M” visa.
 If a specific number of entries is indicated, that is the number of times you may enter the U.S. on that visa.
 If you do not have a multiple entry visa, you will need a new visa to re-enter the U.S.

 Can I travel outside the U.S. without the J-1 holder?

 Yes, you are free to travel outside of the U.S. on your own once you obtain a travel validation signature.
 There is no limit to the amount of time a J-2 holder may spend outside of the U.S. Remember to bring all your documents with you and inform InterExchange each time you travel.

 Am I allowed to remain in the U.S. if the J-1 holder leaves?

-No, you must return home if the J-1 holder is no longer completing an internship in the U.S. Similarly, former spouses may not maintain J-2 status once a marriage has ended.
+No, you must return home if the J-1 holder is no longer completing a program in the U.S. Similarly, former spouses may not maintain J-2 status after a divorce from the J-1 holder.